Kate Barker: Housing, social care and other policy work

-Barker was appointed by the Government in April 2003 to conduct an independent Review of UK Housing Supply; leading to a final report in March 2004.
+Barker was appointed by the Government in April 2003 to conduct an independent Review of UK Housing Supply, leading to a final report in March 2004.
 The Government's full response to this review was published in December 2005.
 In October 2005, she was appointed a board member of the Housing Corporation, and from 2008 to 2011 of one of its successor bodies, the Homes and Communities Agency.

-In December 2005, she was asked to conduct an independent Review of Land Use Planning, and she reported on 5 December 2006.
+In December 2005, she was asked to conduct an independent review of Land Use Planning, and she reported on 5 December 2006.
 From 2010 to May 2015, she was chair of the Northern Ireland Economic Advisory Group.
 She was appointed as one of two non-executive members of the UK government's Office for Budget Responsibility from June 2011 to June 2017.

-Barker was appointed Commander of the Order of the British Empire (CBE) for services to social housing in 2006 and Dame Commander of the Order of the British Empire (DBE) in the 2014 Birthday Honours for services to the economy.
-She is an Academician of the Academy of Social Sciences.
+Barker was appointed Commander of the Order of the British Empire (CBE) for services to social housing in the 2006 Birthday Honours and promoted to Dame Commander of the Order of the British Empire (DBE) in the 2014 Birthday Honours for services to the economy.
+She is a Fellow of the Academy of Social Sciences.

-Her book, Housing: Where's the Plan was published in September 2014 by London Publishing Partnership, in their Perspectives series.
+Her book Housing: Where's the Plan was published in September 2014 by London Publishing Partnership, in their Perspectives series.

 In 2014 she chaired a commission on the Future of Health and Social Care in England for the King's Fund, which delivered its final report in September.
 She also led a quality review of the National Accounts for the Office for National Statistics during 2014.